chapel-lang/chapel/doc/rst/language/spec/conversions.rst

    (:ref:`Implicit_Conversion_Conditionals`)

-If implicit conversion for a function call is allowed from type ``T1`` to type ``T2`` then implicit conversion for initialization and assignment must also be allowed.
-Otherwise, compiler will raise an error.
-In contrast, the availability of an implicit conversions for initialization or assignment does not imply the availability of the corresponding conversion for a function call.
+If implicit conversion for a function call is allowed from type ``T1`` to type ``T2`` then implicit conversion for initialization and assignment is allowed.

 In addition, an implicit conversion from a type to the same type is allowed for any type.
 Such conversion does not change the value of the